 Unlike russet or yukon gold potatoes, sweet potatoes are amenable a variety of whipping, or mashing techniques.
 An electric hand mixer is my go-to.
 It’s fast, efficient and works in enough air to make the potatoes light and fluffy.
 A sturdy whisk will work too as long as you don’t mind the extra effort.
 A stand mixer fitted with a whisk attachment will also achieve a light and fluffy result.
 Lastly, for a super smooth purée, choose a food processor.

 Season the potatoes with more salt or butter as needed.
 Serve warm or store in the refrigerator for up to three days.

 I love to hear from readers and always do my best to respond to each and every comment.
 If you make this recipe be sure to leave a comment and/or give it a rating!
 Don’t forget to follow along on Pinterest, Facebook, and Instagram for all the latest updates!

 Whipped Japanese Sweet Potatoes

-- 4 c chicken stock
+- 6 cups chicken stock

-- 1 c cream
+- 1 cup heavy cream

-- Rinse out the pot the potatoes were cooking in and place it back on the stove over low heat, and add in the cream and butter.
+Rinse out the pot the potatoes were cooking in and place it back on the stove over low heat, and add in the cream and butter.
 Position a potato ricer or food mill over the pot and pass the cooked sweet potatoes through the mill and into the cream and butter mixture.
 Use a large spatula to fold the butter and cream into the riced potatoes.
 Season generously to taste with kosher salt.
 Transfer the potatoes to a bowl and top with a few slices of butter.
 Serve immediately.